shreshtab/iceberg-lakehouse-hol/5_Time_Travel/time_travel_SQL.md

 ## Next Steps

-To continue exploring Iceberg Time Travel with Spark SQL, proceed to the next module:
+To continue exploring Iceberg, proceed to the next module:

 - `06` [Branching and Tagging](../6_Branching_and_Tagging//README.md)